 The Province was at its ‘strongest’ in terms of number of member clubs in 1908 with 24 and its lowest in 1958 with 8 and one “associate member”.

-Leisure Centre in 1993 new clubs were formed as well some moving back from Grampian to Moray Province.
+With the opening of Moray Leisure Centre in 1993 new clubs were formed as well some moving back from Grampian to Moray Province.
 The Province Leagues were split into East and West Divisions with an end of season play-off to determine the top rink in the Province.
 Knockout competitions continued to be all inclusive and played either at Elgin or at Inverness Ice Centre, where the Province’s indoor curling had been centered from its opening in 1968.

 As at 2020 In the Moray Province there are Curling clubs in the East as far as Buckie, to the South as far as Ballindalloch, and there are Curling Clubs in the West as far as Dalcross, they are all of mixed gender and age clubs except for Moray Firth Ladies playing out of Moray Leisure Centre and Nairn Ladies who curl in Inverness, they use morning ice and of course Moray Juniors and Highland Juniors which has Juniors only other than office bearers and assistants.
 Details on how to contact these clubs can be accessed on the Current Member Clubs Page.